JaredSystems/blog/src/content/writings/software-best-practices.md

 ### Backend SSOT: Zod

-_Backend acts as the SSOT for input/application semantics (password complexity, string format)._
+_Backend acts as the SSOT for input/application normalization (password complexity, string format)._

 Below is how I validate this with zod for a User.